How Much Does a Treadmill Cost?

 Example: Peloton Tread (~$3,500)

-Do not forget to include additional expenses in your budget for your treadmill, such as
+It is essential that you do not overlook the inclusion of other costs in your budget for your treadmill, such as

-- The membership fees for smart treadmills, such as Peloton All-Access, start at around $44 per month.
+- The monthly subscription costs for smart treadmills, such as Peloton All-Access, begin at around $44 depending on the machine.

-These accessories may be pricey, but they protect your treadmill and keep it running like new.
+These attachments may be expensive, but they safeguard your treadmill and ensure that it continues to function as if it were brand new.

 Here are some popular picks: